baiango/SXAPH-256/README.md

 # ✨ SXAPH-256 - Shift XOR Add Prime Hash 256-Bit
 This is an experimental hash function drop-in replacement made from brute-forcing every combination of operators `~, |, &, <<, >>, ^, +, and -`.
 I found out, `| and &` reduces hash distribution and `~` doesn't improve.

+`l`, `r`, `hash_256_a`, and `hash_256_b` from SXAPH-256 are generated with 2 PRNGs (random.randrange and np.random.randint), then run through the Chi² test with the password 4000 times, and filter out the best result.
+Yet, constants were manually picked due to how the hash function wasn't able to generalize outside its test.

+The Chi² test is vulnerable to guided optimization framework like Bayesian optimization from [Optuna](https://optuna.org/), but multiple bucket sizes are used to improve the hash's ability to generalize over different sized array; it's done on all system cores to ensure maximum core utilization.
+Previously, SXAPH-256 was brute-force optimized with [Optuna](https://optuna.org/), but it was using only half the performance of each core, and, Optuna wasn't more effective than PRNGs on `<<, >>, ^, +` optimizations for its overhead.
+But the current constants were found by [Optuna](https://optuna.org/) in 8 hours by some sort of luck.
+Now, its constants are brute-forced optimized on 2 PRNGs.

-SXAPH-256 is designed and trained for prime-sized HashMap.
+SXAPH-256 is trained on passwords for prime-sized HashMap.
 So, it'll perform much worse on non-prime-sized HashMap.

+It was made in 2 days, I had previous experience implementing n-grams, BPE tokenizer, DCT-II, YCoCg, PRNGs, and some hash tests to make this hash function, it's mostly related to data compression and natural language processing.
+Which helped me to create my first highly achieved custom-made hash function from PRNG codes.

 # 🌟 Features
-- Hash 1.66x faster than with one SIMD multiply (`mul_hash`); it uses (1 Left shift, 1 right shift, 2 XOR, 1 Add)
+- Hash 1.66x faster than with one SIMD multiply (`mul_hash`); it uses (1 Left and 1 Right shift, 2 XOR, 1 Add)
 - Outperform hash distribution of SHA-256 with prime-sized array

 # ⛈️ Deal-breakers
 - Only works with 256-bit SIMD (AVX2)
 - Black-box hash function, with uninterpretable outputs
-- Extreme bug-prone when implementing as it is sensitive to number change or typos
+- Extreme bug-prone when implementing as it is very sensitive to number change or typos
-- Ineffective with non-prime sized tables
+- Ineffective with non-prime sized array

 # Original code (Python)
 ```py